PROFILE

 activities in Chad in September 1983.

-with the Deby government.
-Chad has proved a
+the Deby government.
+Chad has proved a valuable

-valuable partner in the global war on terror,
+partner in the global war on terror, and in

 concerns, USAID’s development program in Chad